-Youth work is a career involving working for and with young people in a variety of fun and rewarding ways.
-The key thing that differentiates youth workers from other community service workers is that young people are their primary concern.
-Youth work is holistic, which means it takes into account the whole person and acknowledges the social and cultural environments within which young people live.
+Youth work is a career that involves working for and with young people in a variety of ways.
+The key thing that differentiates a youth worker from other community service workers is that young people are their primary focus.
+It’s about ensuring young people feel supported in developing the skills they need to make positive changes in their lives.
+Youth work is holistic, which means it takes into account the whole individual and their experience, including their health and wellbeing, and acknowledges the social and cultural environments within which young people live.

 - the empowerment of all young people

 - young people’s participation

 - respect for young people’s human dignity and worth